mirapietro/Zapata/README.md

 -------

 ## interp
-subroutine for interpolation
+subroutines for data interpolation

-## zeus
+## Zeus
-Routine for remote working on Zeus
+Functions to access and remote working on Zeus cluster

-# Documentation

-Zapata documentation is created using `sphinx` and it is sourced from the code itself.

-HTML documentation can be accessed at `docs/build/html/index.html`

-To update the documetation of the tool go to `docs` folder and type `gmake html`.